Veterans United Foundation Scholarship

 Applicants must also currently be pursuing a post-secondary degree (associates, bachelors, masters or doctorate) at an accredited college or university, OR plan to attend a college or university the following academic year.

-In addition, applicants must display financial need and maintain a cumulative 2.5 grade point average on a 4.0 scale.
+In addition, applicants must maintain a cumulative 2.5 grade point average on a 4.0 scale.

 You will be able to fill out the scholarship application and upload your essay only during the spring and fall submission periods.